senali-d/sea_creatures_classification/README.md

 ### Methods and tools available for sea creature classification

 ### Steps
-1. Collect customer data of Sea animals.
+1. Collect data of Sea animals (images).
-2. Preprocess the data by cleaning, filling missing values, and resampling if necessary.
+2. Preprocess the data by cleaning and resampling if necessary.
 3. Train the model on the historical data.
 5. Validate the model's performance using evaluation metrics.
 6. Make classification.